 Advantages and Disadvantages of Hardwood Flooring

 If you’re thinking of installing wood flooring in your home, you’ll find that it has many advantages.
 It can be both structural and aesthetic.
 You can get it in various colors, cuts, and species.
-Moreover, Aurora Hardwood Flooring can be installed in any room of your home.

 When it comes to hardwood flooring, you have two options: prefinished or unfinished.
 Both options provide advantages and disadvantages.
 The best way to decide which option is for you is to consider your specific needs.

 The main difference between the two is that prefinished flooring can be installed immediately, while unfinished hardwood must be left to cure.
 Also, prefinished flooring may have a better warranty.

 Prefinished wood floors are more durable.
 During the curing process, a protective layer is added.
 A urethane product is applied to the surface, which dries into a hard finish.
 The finish protects the wood from water and moisture.

 Prefinished floors also have fewer VOCs, which have been shown to be carcinogenic.
 The same goes for the stain and sealant products used to protect the wood.

 In terms of color, prefinished hardwood has more choices.
 You can choose from a wide variety of wood species.
 You can also have your floor painted.
 This is a great way to customize your floor and add personality.